1760 - British three pronged attack against Montreal

 On September 10, French detachments were sent to recover baggage in the quarters of each battalion.

 From September 11 to 13, the British provincial militia where sent back home while measures were taken to garrison Montréal for the winter.
 Transport vessels were readied to embark the French troops for their return to France.

 On September 17, Lévis and Bourlamaque left for Québec.

 On September 20, Vaudreuil left for Québec.

 On September 21, Bigot left for Québec.

-On October 10 and 11, the British vessels transporting the French troops arrived at Québec.
+Between October 5 and 11, the British vessels transporting the French troops arrived at Québec.

 Throughout the month of October, the British vessels transporting the French troops gradually sailed from Québec for France.